sudarshanmhasrup/sudarshanmhasrup/readme.md

 ### Learn and fun

 The best way to learn any technology is by experimenting with it.
-Whenever I start learning new technology, I create a dedicated repository for it, so I can experiment with it. like exploring the syntax of programming languages, features, libraries, frameworks built around that technology, etc. Here’s the list of all the repositories I’ve created while learning new technologies:
+Whenever I start learning new technology, I create a dedicated repository for it, so I can experiment with it.
+Like exploring the syntax of programming languages, features, libraries, frameworks built around that technology, etc. Here’s the list of all the repositories I’ve created while learning new technologies: